xrcouture/interoperability/API/docs.md

   The Web2 Games or platform also can allow their users to import their digital fashion wearables in to their environment.
 To know more about it.
 Book a demo with us

+---

 ## 🖼️ Origin NFT

-  we are not going to mint separate NFTs for each platform, instead mint a single NFT known as **Origin NFT** and link multiple 3d assets and it's schema to it.
+  We are not going to mint separate NFTs for each platform, instead mint a single NFT known as **Origin NFT** and link multiple 3d assets and it's schema to it.
 An ownership of the NFT means, the collective ownership of the wearables in all its linked metaverse/web2 platform

 ## Transferring ownership

   The ownership of NFT can be transferred to other user, which means the new owner has access to the wearables in all these platforms.
 It is not possible to transfer ownership of a wearable for one particular platform.
 The NFTs can be sold from the WRBL platform or from opensea

+---

 ## API